yilangpeng/transfer-learning-clustering/README.md

 ## 6 visualize grid.py
 For each clustering solution, this script creates a figure that show the randomly selected 20 images in each cluster.

+If you have used the scripts, please cite the following article, which has a detailed description of the method:

+Peng, Y. (2020).
+What Makes Politicians’ Instagram Posts Popular?
+Analyzing Social Media Strategies of Candidates and Office Holders with Computer Vision.
+The International Journal of Press/Politics.